A brief overview of the eFiling process for cases within the Land Court Department.

 Which Cases can be eFiled with the Land Court?

-Servicemembers cases can be electronically filed with the Land Court department.
+Servicemembers and Tax Lien cases can be electronically filed with the Land Court Department.

 All other Land Court case types must be filed by mail or in person.